We have previously posted an Article on what an Intervention Order is. To view that article click here.

 - Some employers working in the disability and/or community sector require disclosure for any and all court appearances in which you have been involved which would include intervention order proceedings although they are civil in nature.

 Client C has applied for a re-hearing and successfully had the Intervention Order struck out.
 Unfortunately, as it was in place previously, the Police advised that Client C was still ineligible to apply for 5 years.
-However, Client C requested they review this decision and upon doing so, the police advised she was not prohibited from applying.
+However, Client C requested they review this decision and upon doing so, the police advised Client C was not prohibited from applying to the police force.

 This is not an exhaustive list of complications that can arise or employment issues that might be impacted.
 Each profession may have its own requirements.
 Before consenting to an Intervention Order without admission, you should sure you have given every aspect proper consideration and investigate the impacts it may have on your current and future employment.